project-chip/connectedhomeip/examples/chef/README.md

 The workflow begins by calling chef with `--validate_zzz`.

-`--validate_zzz` will recalculate the current ZAP commit and the md5 of all example ZAP files and compare with what is committed to `zzz_generated`.
+`--validate_zzz` will recalculate the current ZAP commit and the md5 of all example ZAP files and compare with what is committed to `/zzz_generated` and `/devices`.

-If the validation job fails, it will provide instructions to repair `zzz_generated` and no builds will run.
+If the validation job fails, it will provide instructions to repair the repo  and no builds will run.

 #### Build